NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Inner Fire (Naari).md

 You can call the fire inside you into the palm of your hand.
-You can cast the [[Produce Flame|Produce Flame]] cantrip as an innate primal or arcane spell at will.
+You can cast the [[Spells/Ignition|Ignition]] cantrip as an innate primal or arcane spell at will.
 A cantrip is heightened to a spell rank equal to half your level rounded up.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*